 Pier Fishing: Access, Crowds and Safety

 Piers are a great place to go fishing but they are sometimes victims of their own success.
-In summer piers can become immensely busy with anglers, tourist and members of the public all sharing the limited amount of space which is available.
+In summer piers can become immensely busy with anglers, tourists and members of the public all sharing the limited amount of space which is available.
 Anglers should always be careful to check that the space behind them is clear before casting on a busy pier, and ensure that safety is always to top priority when fishing in crowded conditions.
 In winter piers can also get very busy with anglers – especially when the news spreads that the cod are in – and although most anglers are happy fish side by side there can sometimes be issues with crossed lines due to misplaced casts.
 Anglers should also be aware of lines getting in the way of boats and other vessels sailing past the pier, and of course never cast where their could be a danger of the weight hitting a boat.

 Many larger stone piers are free to fish from, with the only restricting being that they are shut when the weather makes it too dangerous to fish from the pier.
 Although many anglers climb over or around locked gates to fish piers this is not advisable as the gates are locked for safety reasons and in some cases anglers could also be in trouble with the harbour master, pier owners or even police for trespassing.
 Despite the fact they are widely used by the public and free to access most piers are in fact private property.